-Proper sharps disposal plays a crucial role in effective medical waste management and helps maintain a safer healthcare workplace.
+Proper sharps disposal is crucial for effective medical waste management and maintaining a safer healthcare workplace.
 Medical sharps include any device with sharp points or edges that can puncture or damage the skin, including hypodermic needles, syringes, scalpels, and exposed ends of dental wires.
-Unlike other types of medical waste, sharps waste is produced in a wide range of healthcare settings, such as hospitals, retail pharmacies, dialysis centers, and patients’ homes.
+Sharps waste is generated in a wide range of healthcare settings, such as surgery centers, retail pharmacies, dialysis centers, and dental practices, among others.

-Unfortunately, sharps-related injuries are too common in healthcare environments.
+Unfortunately, sharps-related injuries occur in healthcare environments.
 According to the Centers for Disease Control and Prevention (CDC), approximately 385,000 needlestick and other sharps-related injuries are sustained each year by hospital-based healthcare personnel.
-Moreover, a sharps injury can cost healthcare organizations up to $2500 in recovery costs.

-Sharps injuries risk the spread of bloodborne pathogens (BBPs), including human immunodeficiency virus (HIV), the Hepatitis B (HBV) virus, and the Hepatitis C (HCV) virus.
-An ineffective or nonexistent sharps disposal plan could increase the risk of employees contracting bloodborne illness at work, potentially contributing to healthcare providers’ stress and possibly worsening the quality-of-care they give.
+Contaminated sharps injuries increase the risk of spreading bloodborne pathogen (BBP) related infections, including human immunodeficiency virus (HIV), Hepatitis B (HBV), and Hepatitis C (HCV).
+Ineffective or nonexistent safety controls to eliminate or minimize BBP exposure increase the risk of employees contracting bloodborne illness at work, potentially contributing to healthcare providers’ stress and possibly worsening the quality-of-care they provide.

-In response to this danger, the U.S. Occupational Safety and Health Administration (OSHA) established the Bloodborne Pathogens Standard, which addresses how an organization can help prevent the spread of these dangerous microorganisms.
-Healthcare organizations with employees who have occupational exposure to blood or other potentially infectious materials should follow OSHA’s regulations to remain compliant and help protect patients and staff.
+In response to this risk, the U.S. Occupational Safety and Health Administration (OSHA) established the Bloodborne Pathogens Standard, which outlines how an organization can help prevent the spread of these dangerous microorganisms.
+Healthcare organizations with employees who have occupational exposure to blood or other potentially infectious materials (OPIM) must follow the requirements in OSHA’s BBP standard to remain compliant and help protect the workforce.

-The BBP Standard requires organizations to initially and annually train their workforce members who have occupational exposure to blood or other potentially infectious materials.
-These sessions educate employees on safety protocols, best practices, prevention, and organization specific BBP exposure control plans.
+The BBP standard requires organizations to train workforce members who have occupational exposure to blood or OPIM on an initial and annual basis.
+These sessions educate employees on safety controls, best practices, prevention, and organization specific BBP exposure control plans.

-Key elements of annual BBP training sessions include:
+Key elements of annual BBP training sessions include, but are not limited to:

 - Bloodborne Diseases: An explanation of the epidemiology and symptoms of bloodborne diseases.